skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/104.png

-4. Now, go ahead and create a member as well.
-You can give it an ID number of 1 as well
+4. Now, **click on Member on the left and create a member as well by clicking on Create New Participant.** You can give it an ID number of 1 as well

 ::